Stemby/Universitas/README.md

 Copyright © 2009-2010, Carlo Stemberger

-LICENCE
+License
 -------
-This software is released under the GNU GPL licence (see the included file COPYING).
+This software is released under the GNU GPL license (see the included file COPYING).

-DEPENDENCIES
+Dependencies
 ------------
 You only need Python.

-RUN ON GNU/LINUX
+Run on GNU/Linux
 ----------------
 $ ./universitas.py